ElektraInitiative/libelektra/doc/tutorials/plugins.md

 to the file that is mounted.
 For instance, if you run the command `kdb mount /etc/linetest system/linetest line` then `keyString(parentKey)` should be equal to `/etc/linetest`.
 At this point, you generally want to open the file so you can begin saving it into keys.
 Here is the trickier part to explain.
-Basically, at this point you will want to iterate through the file and create keys and store string values inside of them according to what your plug-in is supposed to do.
-I will give a few examples of different plug-ins to better explain.
+Basically, at this point you will want to iterate through the file and create keys and store string values inside of them according to what your plugin is supposed to do.
+I will give a few examples of different plugins to better explain.

-The line plug-in was written to read files into a `KeySet` line by line using the newline character as a delimiter and naming the keys by their line number such as `#1`, `#2`, .. `#_22` for a file with 22 lines.
+The line plugin was written to read files into a `KeySet` line by line using the newline character as a delimiter and naming the keys by their line number such as `#1`, `#2`, .. `#_22` for a file with 22 lines.
 So once I open the file given by `parentKey`, every time as I read a line I create a new key, let's call it `new_key` using `dupKey(parentKey)`.
 Then I set `new_key`'s name to `lineNN` (where NN is the line number) using `keyAddBaseName` and store the string value of the line into the key using `keySetString`.
 Once the key is initialized, I append it to the `KeySet` that was passed into the
 `elektraPluginGet` function, let's call it `returned` for now, using `ksAppendKey(returned, new_key)`.
 Now the `KeySet` will contain `new_key` with the name `#N` properly saved where it should be according to the `kdb mount` command (in this case, `system/linetest/#N`), and a string value equal to the contents of that line in the file.
-The line plug-in repeats these steps as long as it hasn't reached end of file, thus saving the whole file into a `KeySet` line by line.
+The line plugin repeats these steps as long as it hasn't reached end of file, thus saving the whole file into a `KeySet` line by line.

-The `simpleini` plug-in works similarly, but it parses for `ini` files instead of just line-by-line.
+The `simpleini` plugin works similarly, but it parses for `ini` files instead of just line-by-line.
 At their most simple level, `ini` files are in the format of
 `name=value` with each pair taking one line.
-So for this plug-in, it makes a lot of sense to name each `Key` in the `KeySet` by the string to the left of the `=` sign and store the value into each key as a string.
+So for this plugin, it makes a lot of sense to name each `Key` in the `KeySet` by the string to the left of the `=` sign and store the value into each key as a string.
 For instance, the name of the key would be `name` and `keyGetString(name)` would return `value`.

-As you may have noticed, `simpleini` and line plug-ins work very similarly.
+As you may have noticed, `simpleini` and line plugins work very similarly.
 However, they just parse the files differently.
-The `simpleini` plug-in parses the file in a way that is more natural to `ini` file (setting the key's name to the left side of the equals sign and the value to the right side of the equals sign).
+The `simpleini` plugin parses the file in a way that is more natural to `ini` file (setting the key's name to the left side of the equals sign and the value to the right side of the equals sign).
-The `elektraPluginGet` function is the heart of a storage plug-in, it’s what allows Elektra to store configurations in its database.
+The `elektraPluginGet` function is the heart of a storage plugin, it’s what allows Elektra to store configurations in its database.
 This function isn't just run when a file is first mounted, but whenever a file gets updated, this function is run to update the Elektra Key Database to match.

 ### `elektraPluginSet`